kuszturareka/HQ/README.md

 ![](assets/images/logo.png)

+For my second milesone project, I have decided to remake a short, concise Hearthstone quiz.
+The purpose of the quiz is to test your knowledge about the game (be it cards or heroes).
+Though, at the moment, the project does not look the way I initially wanted it, it sums up the general idea.

+**A little bit about the game ...**

 Hearthstone is a fast-paced strategy card game that's easy to learn and massively fun.

 The game allows you to earn gold, card packs and dust.
 Gold can be used to buy card packs, play in the arena or buy solo adventures.
 Card packs are always full of random cards that you can collect and use to craft new decks.
 Dust can be used to create any card you want!